CODARcode/Chimbuko/README.md

 What is Chimbuko-0.1?
 =====================
-Chimbuko-0.1 release aims at offline mode.
-The installation includes performance feature extraction, performance visualization, and data analysis.
+The Chimbuko-0.1 release aims at offline mode.
+The installation includes performance feature extraction package, performance visualization package, and data analysis package.
 These packages are included in Chimbuko as submodules.
 The installation script will install the dependencies.
-The release also include examples that users can use for self-guided exploration of the interfaces.
+The release also include examples that users can use for self-guided exploration of the Chimbuko interfaces.

 Installation
 =============